 Risk of slavery and human trafficking in our business

 We will continue to work with our suppliers to ensure that to the best of our and their knowledge, our supply chain is free from abuse by slavery and human trafficking.

 We will keep under review the steps we are taking, and any we need to take to ensure that there is no slavery or human trafficking in our supply chain.
 We acknowledge that it is not practical for us to have a direct relationship with all links in the supply chain, as this would ultimately be to the mine, utility generator etc.

-This Statement has been published in accordance with section 54 of the Modern Slavery Act 2015 and relates to the financial year ended 31 March 2018.
+This Statement has been published in accordance with section 54 of the Modern Slavery Act 2015 and relates to the financial year ended 31 March 2019.
 It has been approved by the board of Warren James (Jewellers) Limited.
-It sets out the steps taken by Warren James (Jewellers) Limited and other relevant group companies to identify and prevent modern slavery and human trafficking in its business and supply chains.
+It sets out the steps taken by Warren James (Jewellers) Limited and other relevant group companies, including Warren James Holdings Limited to identify and prevent modern slavery and human trafficking in its business and supply chains.

 Founder and Managing Director

 20 May 2019